alienfast/gulp-pipeline/README.md

 let jsOverrides = {debug: false, nodeResolve: {enabled: false}, commonjs: {enabled: false}}

 // NOTE: it's overkill to generate all of these, but what the hell, it's a fair example.

-// instantiate ordered array of recipes (for each instantiation the tasks will be created e.g. rollup:es and rollup:es:watch) let recipes = series(gulp, new Clean(gulp, preset), new EsLint(gulp, preset),
+// Create our `default` set of recipes as a combination of series tasks with as much parallelization as possible let recipes = series(gulp, new Clean(gulp, preset), new EsLint(gulp, preset),